samsquire/ideas2/README.md

 See devops-pipeline https://github.com/samsquire/devops-pipeline

-# 78. CSV to Cloud/Containers
+# 78. CSV enriched with YAML to Cloud/Containers

 CSV of VMs or images to spin up in the cloud.